VS

 App Actions

-Email, calendar, docs, Slack, GitHub, CRM via pipes/integrations
+Email, calendar, docs, Slack, GitHub, and CRM via scheduled tasks and integrations

 Native assistant actions in connected tools